Comment on page

 Click on the new policy and note the Primary key for use in the next steps.

-The next step is to connect the Event Hub to the Oort tenant.
-Note - this assumes that the Azure AD data integration is already in place for your tenant.
+Note - this article assumes that the Azure AD data integration is already in place for your tenant.
 If it is not, complete that configuration first.

 Enter the required information -